isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Government Officials Impersonation Scams.md

 that there were issues with the victim’s bank accounts and required additional verification.
-Victims would then be asked to provide their banking or personal information such as banking credentials and One-Time Passwords (OTPs) to resolve these issues.
-Victims may also be asked to show their identity cards, work permit or their bank cards when speaking to the “SPF” or “MOM” officer over the in-app video call.
+Victims would then be asked to provide their banking or personal information such as banking credentials and One-Time Passwords (OTPs) to resolve these issues.</p>
+<p>Victims may also be asked to show their identity cards, work permit or
+their bank cards when speaking to the “SPF” or “MOM” officer over the in-app video call.
 The victims would only discover that they had been scammed when they realised that there were unauthorised transactions made from their bank accounts.</p>
 <hr>
 <blockquote>
 <p></p>